trevor-poirier/CKAD-Exam-Questions/Q8/README.md

    'User "system:serviceaccount:meta:default cannot list resource "deployment"[...] in the namespace meta'.

+2) Retrieve all currently available application logs from the running pod and store them in the file ~/log_output.txt

-2) Resolve the errors from the logs of the Pod so that the Deployment runs successfully.
+3) Resolve the errors from the logs of the Pod so that the Deployment runs successfully.
 The dev-deployment manifest can be found at ~/dev-deployment.yaml
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~